bertofurth/Seagate-Central-Debian/README.md

     The device is rebooting after completing system updates and changes.
 Wait until the page refreshes and the Seagate Central application appears.

 Note that this page will **never** refresh because the unit will no longer be running a Seagate Central native operating system.
-Instead, wait for the status LED on the unit to come back to solid green to indicate that it has succesfully rebooted.
+Instead, wait for about two minutes for the status LED on the unit to transition from flashing red, then solid amber, then flashing green then finally solid green which indicates that the unit has succesfully rebooted.

 ### Establish an ssh connection to the unit
 After the unit has rebooted you will need to establish an ssh connection